LoopLLC/LoopCache/README.md

 ## Consistent Hashing

-I would suggest a quick google search for consistent hashing, there are some good articles out there that explain it pretty well.
+I would suggest that you do a quick Google search for consistent hashing.
+There are some good articles out there that explain it pretty well.

 The idea is that you want to spread objects out over a cluster of cache machines in a way that their assigned locations are somewhat stable when a node is added or removed.
 We could use a simplistic approach and use a modulus of the hashed key like this: